yyai326/jekyll-theme-conference/Abstract_submission/index.md

 - Extremal and probabilistic combinatorics
 - Geometric and combinatorial optimization
 - Structural graph theory
-- Connection of combinatorics with theoricial computer science, analysis, or probability.
+- Connection of combinatorics with theoretical computer science, analysis, or probability.

 Abstracts should be a maximum of 1 page in length (including figures and references) and must be prepared using the provided [LaTeX template](/assets/tex/abstract_model.tex).